-- The Company may call a meeting of Members to be held at the time and place (a) (including two (2) or more venues using technology which gives Attending Members as a whole a reasonable opportunity to participate) and in the manner that the Board resolves: - (i) by resolution of the Board; or - on the written request of Members representing not less than 5% of the (ii) total number of Full Members entitled to vote at a meeting of Members. - (b) A written request of Members under Article 21(a)(ii) must: - state the objects of the meeting; (i) - be signed by the Members requesting the meeting; and (ii) - be addressed and delivered to the Secretary. (iii) - (c) If the Board does not call a meeting of Members to be held within one (1) month after the date on which the request is delivered to the Secretary, the Members making the request, or any of them, may convene a meeting of Members to be held not later than three (3) months after that date. - (d) If a meeting of Members is convened by Members in accordance with Article 21(c), it must be convened in the same manner so far as possible as a meeting convened by the Board.
-The Board will be responsible for arranging the venue, including the set up of technology, for a meeting of Members convened by Members in accordance with Article 21(c). - (e) No Member may call or arrange to hold a meeting of Members except where permitted by the Corporations Act.
+- (a) The Company may call a meeting of Members to be held at the time and place (including two (2) or more venues using technology which gives Attending Members as a whole a reasonable opportunity to participate) and in the manner that the Board resolves: - (i) by resolution of the Board; or - (ii) on the written request of Members representing not less than 5% of the total number of Full Members entitled to vote at a meeting of Members. - (b) A written request of Members under Article 21(a)(ii) must: - (i) state the objects of the meeting; - (ii) be signed by the Members requesting the meeting; and - (iii) be addressed and delivered to the Secretary. - (c) If the Board does not call a meeting of Members to be held within one (1) month after the date on which the request is delivered to the Secretary, the Members making the request, or any of them, may convene a meeting of Members to be held not later than three (3) months after that date. - (d) If a meeting of Members is convened by Members in accordance with Article 21(c), it must be convened in the same manner so far as possible as a meeting convened by the Board.
+The Board will be responsible for arranging the venue, including the set up of technology, for a meeting of Members convened by Members in accordance with Article 21(c). - (e) No Member may call or arrange to hold a meeting of Members except where permitted by the Corporations Act. - (f) The Company must hold an AGM at least once in each calendar year and within five (5) months after the end of its financial year.
+The AGM may be held in two (2) or more locations using technology which gives Members a reasonable opportunity to participate.